swiftlang/swift-org-website/documentation/articles/wrapping-c-cpp-library-in-swift.md

 author: [etcwilde, ktoso, yim-lee]
 ---

+There are many great libraries out there that are written in C/C++.
+It is possible to make use of these libraries in your Swift code without having to rewrite any of them in Swift.
+This article will explain a couple of ways to acheive this and best practices when working with C/C++ in Swift.

 ## Package

 1. If needed, create a new Swift package with `Package.swift`, `Sources` directory, etc.